 Try For More Songs

 As it did with producing a lot of music, Song-A-Day has helped me relax about lyrics, especially my perfectionist desire to have my lyrics be poetry.
-Great songs aren’t necessarily poetry.
-In fact, many aren’t.
+Great songs aren’t necessarily poetry,3In fact, many aren’t.
 Maybe most.
-It’s always wonderful when the lyrics are poetry and the entire thing is elevated, and maybe I was overly spoiled by early listening to Neil Peart’s lyrics.
-In any case, I decided that this month I would not let laziness or fear keep me from at least trying to write a song if I had even the least bit of an idea.
-They weren’t all great, but I did a lot better.
-I was one short of tying my 2019 record for number of songs, and I did write a couple extra that I ended up not recording.
+It’s always wonderful when the lyrics are poetry and the entire thing is elevated, and maybe I was overly spoiled by early listening to Neil Peart’s lyrics. but I’m super critical of my own songs when they’re not.
+My goal this year was to not let laziness, fear, or imperfection keep me from at least trying to write a song if I had even the least bit of an idea.
+They weren’t all great, but I did a lot better – just one song short of tying my 2019 record for number of songs.
 Winner.

 Need for External Recognition